 Electives.
-The MS MFT student in Pasadena selects 4 units of marriage and family elective coursework from among the department course offerings, and 4 units from any of the three schools.
-In Phoenix, the student selects 2 units of marriage and family elective, and 4 units from any of the three schools.
+The MS MFT student selects 4 units (5 for PCC) of marriage and family elective coursework from among the department course offerings, and 4 units from any of the three schools.

 Emphasis in MedFT.
 Passage of the Mental Health Services Act (2004) and the Affordable Care Act (2010) brings about the implementation of a "whole health" system of care, combining behavioral health with primary care.
 This places MFTs who have competencies in medical family therapy (MedFT) in a position to play key roles in this evolving system of care.